Gabriel-Frank/CobleWebsite/README.md

 # CobleWebsite
 Free lance website demo
-# any changes you make please add tpo the readme file
+#Any changes you make please add to the readme file